 Your usable square footage is the actual area of your space as measured within the demising exterior walls of your suite.
-If you have a 50 foot by 80-foot rectangular space, you would multiply the 50 feet of length by the 80 feet of width to come up with 4,000 usable square feet.
+If you have a 200-foot by 200-foot rectangular space, you would multiply the 200 feet of length by the 200 feet of width to come up with 40,000 usable square feet.

 Rentable Square Footage Defined

-Common areas, including communal restrooms, hallways, lobbies, cafeterias, gyms, and even on-site property management offices may be included in this calculation.
+Common areas, including communal restrooms, hallways, lobbies, cafeterias, gyms, and even on-site property management offices, may be included in this calculation.
 As lease agreements require tenants to help pay for the cost of maintaining shared areas, it's the rentable square footage, not the usable square footage, that is used to calculate your rent.

 Calculating Rentable Square Footage

 Usually, though, you will get your rentable square footage from the landlord.
 Just be careful to make sure that it seems reasonable.
-(Your tenant rep, architect or space planner can help you judge this.)
+(Your Tenant Rep, architect or space planner can help you judge this.)